Former instructor of “Homelessness in Canadian Society” barred from teaching, concerned about course's delivery

 The course community

-For the last eight years, Emily Write was the first face you’d see walking into Murphy’s lecture hall.
+For the last eight years, Emily Wright was the first face you’d see walking into Murphy’s lecture hall.
 Nine years ago she was his student.
-Not long before that, Write was experiencing homelessness herself.
+Not long before that, Wright was experiencing homelessness herself.

 People experiencing homelessness are routinely ignored.
 But when someone guest speaks in Murphy’s course, “you can hear a pin drop,” he said.
 “That’s the kind of empowerment that truly can save someone’s life.”

-Note: This story has been updated to include comment from the G. Raymond Chang School of Continuing Education.
-CORRECTIONS: A previous version of this article stated in the headline that Pascal Murphy was fired.
-This article has been updated to reflect that Murphy’s contract to teach in the spring was rendered invalid but Ryerson did not explicitly fire Murphy.
-This article has also been amended as a previous version misspelled Emily Wright’s surname.
-The Eyeopener regrets these errors.